 Unions and Taxes

 Working rights and wages in Iceland are protected by Union of Workers (stettarfélag).
 A labor union is an organization where workers come together to achieve common aims such us improving working conditions, salary or safety.
-Unlike many countries, in Iceland the Union of Workers is not affiliated to any political party so anyone can join them without fearing any political nuance.
+Unlike many countries, in Iceland the Union of Workers is not affiliated to any political party or the Icelandic government, so anyone can join them without fearing any political nuance.

 Being a member of the labor union provides several advantages as discounted courses, a complementary maternity leave payment in case the one provided by the employer has run out.
 By 2016, almost the 86% of Icelanders were members of the Union.

 In Iceland, taxes also depend on the taxable incoming divided into the following brackets:

 Lowest Income: 37.3%

 Wages over 527.000 ISK: 39.8%

 Wages over 836.000 ISK: 46.24%

 When coming to Iceland, be sure to check with the local Union if you have any question regarding your contract conditions.
 After this post I bet you are more than ready to start your search for the perfect job!